 Mr. Chow: The mini ribs are tasty at this high-end second-floor Chinese place’s small bar or outside in the large lounge area overlooking the pool.

 If you really don’t have room for the beignets with lemon curd and Nutella chocolate sauce, the sea-salt caramel brownie bars, or even the long-stem, chocolate-covered strawberries, then just sip an after-9 half-price Stella or Prosecco in the beautiful outdoor lounge area.
 In decades of visiting Las Vegas, it is the most serene spot I’ve found and a comforting respite amid excess if you, like Oscar Wilde, are “always satisfied with the best.”

 A note on getting around: Las Vegas is hot, and the Strip offers little shelter from the scorching sun.
 Casino resorts are far apart, and taxi lines are long.
-I highly recommend wearing stylish but comfortable shoes and riding Uber.
+I highly recommend wearing stylish but comfortable shoes and riding Lyft.